balderdashy/sails-docs/reference/Blueprints.md

 Additionally, a `create` event will be published to all listening sockets.
 (this is equivalent to running `Pony.publishCreate( theNewlyCreatedPony.toJSON() )` in a custom controller)

-If the request is sent using socket.io, the socket will be subscribed to "updates"+"destroys" on the newly created model instance returned (instance room).
+If the request is sent using socket.io, the requesting socket will ALSO be subscribed to "updates"+"destroys" on the newly created model instance returned (instance room).
 (this is equivalent to running `Pony.subscribe(req.socket, theNewlyCreatedPony)` in a custom controller)